flutter/website/src/apprentice-giveaway/index.md

 ---
-title: Fall Flutter Apprentice event
+title: Fall 2021 Flutter Apprentice event
 toc: false
 description: This event is ended.
 ---

-{{site.alert.note}}
+{{site.alert.info}}
-  The "Flutter Apprentice" event is ended.
+  The Flutter Apprentice event has ended.
   Thanks to all who participated!<br>
-  If you missed the event,
-  you can purchase the Flutter Apprentice from [raywenderlich.com][], and watch the free
+  If you missed the event, you can purchase the _Flutter Apprentice_ book from [raywenderlich.com][], and watch the free
   [book club replay videos][].
 {{site.alert.end}}